F1 Fuse (also labeled F2, F3, F203, and similar) for Epson Mainboards – Fix Error 0x9A or 031006 on WF-7720, WF-7710, WF-3640, XP-15000, and more.

-If it's an "F", and looks tiny, it is this fuse.
-If you get 0x9A or 031006, you probably have a blown printhead and a burnt FFC cable as well.
+If the component on your board is marked with an “F” and is extremely small, this is the type of fuse you’re looking for.
+If your printer is displaying 0x9A or 031006, there is a strong likelihood that you have a blown printhead and possibly a burnt FFC cable as well.

-The package will arrive in a silver anti-static bag containing a small white envelope, and inside the envelope, you will find the fuse, which is even smaller.
+Your order will arrive in an anti-static bag containing a small white envelope, and inside that envelope is the fuse itself—even smaller than you might expect.

 Related products